 Bellingham, Washington, man arrested and charged federally for crimes related to sexual abuse of children

-The case was prosecuted by Assistant United States Attorney Ye-Ting Woo.
+The case is being prosecuted by Assistant United States Attorney Matthew Hampton.

 Press contact for the U.S. Attorney’s Office is Communications Director Emily Langlie at (206) 553-4110 or Emily.Langlie@usdoj.gov.

 Updated December 21, 2022